Italian Hospital Bag Checklist: What Not to Pack

 Spoiler alert: despite having heard from others that hospitals don’t have toilet paper, this one did.
 That roll of toilet paper in my bag?
 Didn’t need it.
 (Maybe I should’ve TPed them?
 Lol)

 I wondered if the hospitals might have bidets, as that might render the classic postpartum peri bottle redundant.
 I had looked and looked, but could only find these much fancier “portable bidet” bottles on Amazon for €15ish.
-Why can’t I get a peri bottle for $3 like in the States?
+Why can’t I get a peri bottle for a few dollars like in the States?
 Feeling quite proud of myself, I got around the problem by buying a food condiment bottle for €2, basically the same thing as a peri bottle and cheaper!
 But.
 The hospitals did have bidets and the midwives were probably quite amused by this American carrying around her salad dressing bottle.

 6. A towel and washcloth for everyday hygiene.